-- 1. Using all means, determine best course of action - 2.
-If Evacuating: - a.
+1. Using all means, determine best course of action

+If Evacuating:

+- a.
 Move quickly as a class out of the building - b.
 Do not carry anything with you, leave all belongings behind - c.
-Evacuate as far from the building as is deemed safe - 3.
-If sheltering in place - a.
+Evacuate as far from the building as is deemed safe d.
 Follow directions from LOCKDOWN section